nastya-prokopishena/Mykhailova.University.VirtualPetAdoptionCenter/README.md

 - Design and implement feeding and nutrition features for virtual pets.✔️
 - Set up continuous integration and continuous delivery pipeline in Azure DevOps.
 - Write unit tests for virtual pet adoption and feeding functionality.

+### Week 3:
+- Develop grooming and care features for virtual pets. ✔️
+- Implement interactive activities such as playing, walking, and teaching tricks.
+- Create UI components for pet health monitoring and status display.
+- Write unit tests for grooming and interactive activity features.
+- Begin documentation for getting started and project architecture.✔️